Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 One thing I've learned from the makeup artists I've spoken to is that all powder makeup (that goes for translucent powder, bronzer, eyeshadow and blush) should be gently tapped off the brush before you apply it to your face.
 This is to avoid an unsightly splodge of colour where your brush lands first.
 My only issue with this hack is that if you're wearing base makeup like me, it's a good idea to be soft when you put your hand to your face.
 In concentrating on my application, I pressed a bit too hard and shifted my foundation so had to go back over it at the end.

-While this works a treat with powder blush, I wanted to try it with my favourite liquid version (Rare Beauty Soft Pinch Liquid Blush in Hope, $34).
-I dotted a little on the apple of my cheek and made the right angle with my hand, then used a dense foundation brush (NYX Professional Makeup Total Control Foundation Brush, $26.99) to press the product into the space.
+While this works a treat with powder blush, I wanted to try it with my favourite liquid version (Rare Beauty Soft Pinch Liquid Blush in Hope, £19).
+I dotted a little on the apple of my cheek and made the right angle with my hand, then used a dense foundation brush (NYX Professional Makeup Can't Stop Won't Stop Foundation Brush, £14.50) to press the product into the space.
 Again, the hand placement allowed me to blend the blush up to my temple really easily for an elevated look.
 However, it did transfer onto my fingers so your best bet is sticking to powder.

-I love Jones Road The Best Blush, which is incredibly pigmented and goes a very long way, as well as VIEVE Sunset Blush, if you like your makeup matte.
-In Australia, you could try the Bobbi Brown Pot Rouge, $58, the Laura Mercier Blush Infusion matte formulation, $51, or Huda Beauty Glowish Cheeky Vegan Blush Powder, $31, which boasts a slight shimmer so that you can ditch the highlighter.
-If you have less to spend, you won't be disappointed with Morphe Perk Up Cheek & Lip Colour, $18.
+I love Jones Road The Best Blush, £26, which is incredibly pigmented and goes a very long way, as well as VIEVE Sunset Blush, £23, if you like your makeup matte, or Huda Beauty Glowish Cheeky Vegan Blush Powder, £19, which boasts a slight shimmer so that you can ditch the highlighter.
+If you have less to spend, you won't be disappointed with Studio London Flaunt Flawless Cream Blush Inspire, £4.

 Unlike plenty of other TikTok hacks, like nail slugging for brittle nails or skin flooding for dry winter skin, this hack doesn't require you to spend any money on extra products — provided you already have a favourite blush.
 For that reason, this one gets a big thumbs up and I'll be practising it every time I do my makeup.